squidfunk/mkdocs-material/docs/plugins/offline.md

   [^1]:
-    You might wonder why the [privacy plugin][Built-in privacy plugin] is necessary to built truly offline-capable documentation with the offline plugin.
-While it's certainly possible to also add support for downloading external assets to the offline plugin, this functionality is already fully implemented in the privacy plugin and it's very raison d'être.
+    You might wonder why the [privacy plugin][Built-in privacy plugin] is necessary to build truly offline-capable documentation with the offline plugin.
+While it's certainly possible to also add support for downloading external assets to the offline plugin, this functionality is already fully implemented in the privacy plugin and is its very raison d'être.

     Material for MkDocs follows a modular approach for its plugin system – many of the plugins work perfectly together and enhance each others